SysKitTeam/docs-point/releases/cloud/point-2023-11-14-release-note.md

 * **Improved validations and clearer messaging** added to the Subscriptions portal.
   * Includes details on the number of licenses you need to purchase for Syskit Point or information if you are currently using more licenses for Syskit Point than previously purchased.

-* **Groups can now be added as Custom Recipients** when it comes to policy task delegation.

-* **Fixed the links** in emails and Teams notifications for the new version of Teams.
-   * The Microsoft Teams App needs to be updated in the Syskit Point settings.

 * **Fixed an issue** that made it difficult to click the Send Reminder button for Lifecycle Management when selecting a large number of workspaces.